 Instructor: Christine Deemer

-Ages: Adults 18+ (age firm, as class will be working with heat guns)
+Ages: Adults, 18+ (age firm, as class will be working with heat guns)

-Skill level: Absolute beginner to intermediate
+Skill level: Beginner to Intermediate

 As we will be working with hot wax, students are advised to wear old clothes and closed toed shoes, and to leave any precious or hard to clean jewelry at home.

 Oil pastels, oil sticks, and pigments for encaustic Color

 Materials provided by Depo, included in tuition:

 1.5" deep 6x6" cradled wooden panel, prepared in advance for painting by Christine

 A variety of R+F Encaustic Colors with which to experiment

 Optional Materials for students to bring from home: